 The relevance of this assumption (I) is well described in the literature [5].
+This is for the experimental data.
+Also a theoretical argument is made by the usual study of a GW using the linearized Einstein equation.

 3.5.
 Spacetime structure around a particle moving at the speed of light